1, 2 Step: Critical reception

 "1, 2 Step" received favorable reviews from music critics.
 Contact Music gave the song three out of five stars and called it "arse shaking floor filling R&B" and a "wicked melodic souful twist."
 Jason Birchmeier of Allmusic was published that the track is "good, if not great."
-Gerardo E. wrote it's "a feel good track," something that is not overproduced but works its magic."
+Gerardo E. wrote it is "a feel good track," something that is not overproduced but works its magic."
 Kate Watkins of The Situation called it "a funky song in the style we have come to expect from Missy."
 Fazed stated that the song is about "joys of dancing around with family."
 Slant thought that "1, 2 Step" was a "fun dance track."

 "1, 2 Step" was nominated for the 2006 Grammy Award for "Best Rap/Sung Collaboration," but lost to "Numb/Encore" by Jay-Z and Linkin Park.
 The song also received a nomination at the Soul Train Lady of Soul Music Awards for "Best Dance Cut."
 The song was nominated for "Viewer's Choice" at the 2005 BET Awards, but lost to Omarion's "O." The song won the award "Best Performed Songs in the ASCAP Repertory for the 2005 Survey Year," which included the title track from the album as well as third single, "Oh."
 The song won the award for "Choice Music R&B/Hip Hop Track" at the 2005 Teen Choice Awards and "Best Collaboration" and "Viewer's Choice" at the BET Awards in 2005.